landau-lab/PATH/README.md

-For categorical cellular phenotypes or states, such as cell type, we can further use PATH to infer cell state transition dynamics -- the probabilities of transitioning between cell states -- from the distribution of cell states on a phylogeny, by first quantifying their phylogenetic correlations.
+For categorical cellular phenotypes or states, such as cell type, we can further use PATH to infer cell state transition dynamics -- the probabilities of transitioning between cell states -- from phylogenetic correlations.
 This type of analysis, in the context of measuring cell types, can be used to map ontogenetic relationships or differentiation hierarchies, or in the context of cellular location, to infer metastatic seeding routes.